ntumslab/neuron-diff-memgen-llm/llama_experiment/color_task/README.md

 * gen_repr_hid, gen_repr_qbase, gen_repr_qlora, gen_repr_vbase, gen_repr_vlora
 * mem_repr_hid, mem_repr_qbase, mem_repr_qlora, mem_repr_vbase, mem_repr_vlora

-If the number of NMD samples is insufficient (you’ll need ~5000 samples), adjust the `--nums_samples` for more pairwise samples.
+If the number of NMD samples is insufficient (you’ll need ~5000 samples), adjust the `--num_samples` for more pairwise samples.

 #  Inference-time Intervention (ITI)
 In this part, we will utilize NMD last step we obtain to steer the model behavior toward generalization or memorization.